justengel/pylibimport/README.rst

 The main problem I faced was working with pip to install .whl files.
 These problems are explained in further in the Pip Options section.

+...
+One other major problem.
+You can't really delete a C Extension after it is imported.
+Keep this in mind!

 Pip Options
 ===========